erikabarcott/profitbricks-sdk-groovy/Readme.md

 #### Detach a Volume

-This will detach the volume from the server.
+Detaches the volume from the server.
 Depending on the volume `hot_unplug` settings, this may result in the server being rebooted.

 This will NOT delete the volume from your virtual data center.
 You will need to make a separate request to delete a volume.

-The following table describes the request arguments:
+**Request Arguments**

 | Name| Required | Type | Description |
 |---|:-:|---|---|